-eChecks: eChecks are the preferred method of payment and are offered as a payment option with no additional service charge.
+eChecks: eChecks are the preferred payment method and are available as a payment option with no additional service charge.
 You may pay via eCheck on iROAR.

 Credit Card: You may pay with a credit card via iROAR.
-Clemson University accepts VISA, MasterCard, Discover and American Express for tuition and student fee payments online only. **Clemson University does NOT accept in-person credit/debit card payments for tuition and fees** A 2.75% non-refundable convenience fee will be assessed at the time of the transaction.
+Clemson University accepts VISA, MasterCard, Discover, and American Express for tuition and student fee payments online only. **Clemson University does NOT accept in-person credit/debit card payments for tuition and fees** A 2.95% non-refundable service fee will be assessed at the time of the transaction.
 (Please note that some debit cards have a daily transaction limit and will decline transactions over a designated dollar amount, regardless of the cardholder's available balance.)

-International Wire Transfers: Students can send international payments to Clemson through Flywire, which allows you to pay from almost any country and any bank, save on bank fees and exchange rates, and track your payment from start to finish.
-More detailed instructions may be found by selecting the following: International Wire Instructions.
+International Student Payment Instructions (non-U.S. accounts): Students can send international payments to Clemson through Flywire or PayMyTuition, which allows you to pay from almost any country and any bank, save on bank fees and exchange rates, and track your payment from start to finish.
+More detailed instructions are available on International Student Payment Instructions.

 Student Financial Services